-As a young man in Manchester, he had two of his children baptised at the Scotch National Presbyterian Church in St Peter's Square.
-It is not yet known why he did not marry there (which he did instead in the Parish Church of St Anne's); nor why his other children born in Manchester were not baptised there.
+As a young man in Manchester, he had two of his children baptised at the Scotch National Presbyterian Church in Saint Peter's Square.
+It is not yet known why he did not marry there (which he did instead in the Parish Church of Saint Anne's); nor why his other children born in Manchester were not baptised there.

-In Sydney, Thomas first lived at Balmain, although it seems likely there was no separate Presbyterian Church there, which is probably why his 2nd surviving daughter, Esther Jr, was baptised in Sydney - but here again, this took place at the Parish Church of St Philip's - and here again, this may have arisen due to it being Esther's "turn," or due to the unavailability of a suitable Presbyterian Minister at the time.
+In Sydney, Thomas first lived at Balmain, although it seems likely there was no separate Presbyterian Church there, which is probably why his second surviving daughter, Esther Junior, was baptised in Sydney - but here again, this took place at the Parish Church of Saint Philip's - and here again, this may have arisen due to it being Esther's "turn," or due to the unavailability of a suitable Presbyterian Minister at the time.

 I have not yet found his name associated with any particular Congregation before 1852.